creativemarket/goarion/README.md

 cd bench
 go build
 ```
-The following script benchmarks a few different operations and serves as an example of various Goarion operations
+The following script benchmarks a few different operations and serves as an example of various use cases
 ```bash
 ./benchmark.sh
 ```